broadinstitute/cromwell/docs/Configuring.md

 *What about useful info like example configs, like Google cloud.
 REMEMBER to take out your personal details!*
 4. Are there things that don't need to be there?
 Remove them.
 5. Are the code and instructions accurate?
 Try it!

-*NOTE to editor: these subsections are not headers, so links to subsections do not direct you there.*

 ---
  **DELETE ABOVE ONCE COMPLETE**